bluecats/bluecats-docs-edge/edge-0.2.X/getting-started-edge-endpoints.md

     - BLE Scan Event: Everytime it sees the Beacon in range, it forwards the data.
     - Location Zone Event: Whenever there is an Enter or Exit Zone, Change Zone, Timestamp.
 Applies to our Location Engine
     - Heartbeat Event: Sending the Edges information to an Endpoint
-- Protocol - This is what protocol you can configure discuessed below how to configure.
+- Protocol - This is what transport protocol will be used - discussed below how to configure.
     - MQTT
     - UDP
     - HTTP